bodsch/docker-graphite/README.md

 When your using a external carbon-writer (like `go-carbon`) you do not need the internal carbon.
 You can disable this part with `USE_EXTERNAL_CARBON`.

+## internatls

-# includes
+### includes
 - graphite-web
 - whisper
 - carbon-cache
 - nginx

-# Ports
- - 2003: the Carbon line receiver port (tcp and udp)
- - 7002: the Carbon cache query port
- - 8080: the Graphite-Web port

 # Storage Schemas and Retention Period

-The configuration is located at `/opt/graphite/conf/storage-schemas.conf` and has this default entries:
+The configuration is located at `/opt/graphite/conf/storage-schemas.conf` and has this default
+entries:

 ```bash
 [carbon]